 The Islamic Arts Museum Malaysia is home to the largest collection of Islamic art in Southeast Asia.
 It spans everything from textiles and ceramics to jewelry and armor.

-The museum is open daily 9.30 am – 6 pm and admission is RM14 (3.5 USD) and you’ll want to spend at least an hour here.
+The museum is open every day and you’ll want to spend at least an hour here.
 You can always choose to visit the museum and then the mosque if you’d prefer.

 From IAMM and the mosque, it’s a 15-minute walk to Merdeka Square and the Sultan Abdul Samad Building.